C$ 284 Find Cheap Flights from Vancouver to Scotland

 • If your flight includes a long layover at London Heathrow (LHR), you should consider spending your time in one of the many lounges, like the Club Aspire Lounge or Plaza Premium Lounge.
 You can prepay ahead of time for access and enjoy your layover in style.

-Top 5 airlines serving from Vancouver to Scotland
+Reviews of the top 5 airlines flying from Vancouver to Scotland

 See real verified KAYAK customer reviews for airlines flying from Vancouver to Scotland.
 Airline scores are aggregated from all reviews left by passengers on KAYAK after flying with an airline.
 KAYAK doesn’t show reviews that are older than 5 years.
 Learn how KAYAK collects reviews.